NaphatCode/Titanic/md/medium.md

 To elaborate, the training data contains 891 passengers.

-1.Each passenger is identified with PassengerID starting from 1 to 891.
+  1. Each passenger is identified with **PassengerID** starting from 1 to 891.

-2.Survival is a binary label for survival state of each passenger.
+  2.  **Survival** is a binary label for **survival state** of each passenger from the accident.
 In fact, survival is a subject matter for machine learning prediction challenge.
 In other word, survival is the output variable.
 The survived passenger is labeled as “1”, and the deceased one is labeled as “0”.

-3.Pclass is the ticket class of the passenger, in which “1”, “2” and “3” stand for first-class, second-class and third-class ticket respectively.
+  3.  **Pclass** is the ticket class of the passenger, in which “1”, “2” and “3” stand for first-class, second-class and third-class ticket respectively.
 Interestingly, these labels also refer to socio-economic status (SES) whereas first-class ticket is a proxy for the upper-class.
 Second-class refers to the middle-class and Third-class ticket represents the lower-class.
 From historical perspective, this connection shows us that accessibility to Titanic is a direct indicator of wealth during 1912.

-4.Name of the passenger is listed as string.
+  4.  **Name** of the passenger is listed as string.

-5.Sex indicates biological gender of the passenger, “male” and “female”.
+  5.  **Sex** indicates **biological gender** of the passenger, “male” and “female”.

-6.Age is of the number of years of each passenger age.
+  6.  **Age** is of the number of years of **each passenger age**.
 The age with nearest hundredth decimal represents the month in   age.
 For instance, 0.42 is an approximation of 5 month old passenger (0.416666.. year).

-7.Sibsp is a number of siblings and spouses, of that passenger, boarding the Titanic.
+  7.  **Sibsp** is a number of **siblings and spouses, of that passenger, boarding the Titanic**.
 In other word, the siblings and spouses are not counted if they are not on the Titanic ship.
-"Sibling" includes both biological brother/sister and stepbrother/stepsister.
+"Sibling" includes both biological brother/sister andstepbrother/stepsister.
 However, "Spouse" defines narrowly husband and wife relationship, excluding mistress and financé.

-8.Parch is a number of passenger's parent and child boarding the ship.
+  8.  **Parch** is a number of **passenger's parent and child boarding the ship**.
 Heed that guardian with non-relative relationship such as nanny is not counted.
 Therefore the children travelling with the nanny is recorded with parch=0.

-9.Fare is the price of the ticket in British pound that passenger purchase.
+  9.  **Fare** is the **price of the ticket** in British pound that passenger purchase.
 Note that some passenger fare is 0.00, meaning that the passenger did not pay for the ticket.

-10.Ticket is the combination of letter and number printed on ticket of the passenger.
+  10. **Ticket** is the combination of letter and number printed on ticket of the passenger.

-11.Cabin is the cabin number assigned to the passenger on the Titanic.
+  11. **Cabin** is the **cabin number** assigned to the passenger on the Titanic.

-12.Embarked is the embarkation port of the passenger consisting of three locations, which are Cherbourg, Queenstown and Southampton.
+  12. **Embarked** is the **embarkation port** of the passenger consisting of three locations, which are Cherbourg, Queenstown and Southampton.

 ## Quantitative Attribute
 Now that we could recognize our variable, let's make a firm handshake with them.